robhabraken/content-hub-focal-point-cropping/README.md

 This transformation will be used to display the public link thumbnails in the public link preview external page component.

+Create transformations for *all* desired image sizes.
+If you only enter a fixed width, you can combine them with public links based on ratios perfectly well.
+For example:

+* Name: w1024
+* Crop: Smart
+* Width (px): 1024
+* Quality: high quality

+Mind that maximum quality creates images that might be too big for web purposes.
+Carefully select between medium and high quality, depending on the desired file size, for optimal performance.

 ### Media processing

 To allow for resizing and cropping of Vector images we need to generate a bitmap version (rendition) of the asset once it is uploaded.
 Go to *Media processing* and click on the `Content` section on your left.
 Then, click the `Edit` icon for the *Vectors* flow.